-(This matrix should not be used in isolation, it is a tool to assist with planning, and these themes can also be addressed by successfully performance managing your staff via the Council's Helping People to Perform and Supervision Frameworks.
-Speak to your People Management business partner about further policies and guidance for managing people effectively.)
+(This matrix should not be used in isolation, it is a tool to assist with planning, and these themes can also be addressed by successfully performance managing your staff via the Council's Appraisal and Supervision Frameworks.
+Speak to your People Management Business Partner about further policies and guidance for managing people effectively.)